CU-DBMI/demo-python-memory-reference-accounting/README.md

 #### Python's Memory Manager

-Python is an interpreted "high-level" programming language ([Python: What is Python?](https://www.python.org/doc/essays/blurb/)).
-Interpreted languages are those which include an "interpreter" which helps execute code written in a particular way ([Wikipedia: Interpreter (computing)](<https://en.wikipedia.org/wiki/Interpreter_(computing)>)).
-High-level languages such as Python often remove the requirement for software developers to manually perform memory management ([Wikipedia: High-level programming language](https://en.wikipedia.org/wiki/High-level_programming_language)).
-Python code is executed by the Python [interpreter](<https://en.wikipedia.org/wiki/Interpreter_(computing)>).
 Memory is managed for Python software processes automatically (when unspecified) or manually (when specified) through the Python interpreter.
 The ___Python memory manager___ manages memory through a private heap for Python software processes through the Python interpreter and CPython ([Python: Memory Management](https://docs.python.org/3/c-api/memory.html)).
 From a high-level perspective, we assume variables and other operations written in Python will automatically allocate memory through the Python interpreter when executed.